What causes and maintains diet culture?

 - This deprivation of brain and body can lead to overconsumption of food intake and poor food choices, which can undo the aims of the initial diet.

 - Following overconsumption, young people may then feel guilty about eating too much and feel a need to restrict further to make up for the overeating.
-Leading to a vicious cycle.
+This can lead to a vicious cycle.

-Creation of Food rules: Diets usually promote labelling foods into categories ‘good foods’ and ‘bad foods’.
+- Diets usually promote labelling foods into categories of 'good foods' and 'bad foods'.

 The way we speak >>